Nesper94/Metabiome/documentation/source/tutorial.rst

     we did not have any reads in the files: :file:`ERR981212_sub_unpaired_bt2_r.fq.gz` and :file:`ERR981213_sub_unpaired_bt2_r.fq.gz`.
 Therefore, we must
     remove these files in order to avoid problems for downstream analysis.
-    To do so, take a look in the next command:
+    To do so, take a look at the next command:

     .. code-block:: bash